Rain Gardens Blog

 Queen-of-the-Prairie, as its name suggests, displays its regal pink, inflorescence well above the rest of the plants in the garden.
 In only its second season, one plant in my garden easily stands 6’ tall.
-Queen-of-the-Prairie tolerates moist to wet soils, partial shade and prefers richer, organic soils.
+Queen-of-the-Prairie tolerates moist to wet soils, and partial shade and prefers richer organic soils.
 It can colonize in moist conditions, something I look for in my particular garden.
-The inflorescence last only about three weeks and attracts pollen seeking insects; something the House Wrens in our yard appreciate.
-This is an uncommon plant in nature, found mostly in the upper river basin of the Illinois River and is listed as “threatened” in Illinois.
-It is also indicative of high quality habitat.
+The inflorescence lasts only about three weeks and attracts pollen-seeking insects, something the House Wrens in our yard appreciate.
+This is an uncommon plant in nature, found mostly in the upper river basin of the Illinois River, and is listed as “threatened” in Illinois.
+It is also indicative of high-quality habitat.

 Button Bush, Cephalonthus occidentals

-Button Bush has become one of my favorites for its unique, delicately fragrant flowers that attracts bees, butterflies, and 24 different species of birds.
+Button Bush has become one of my favorites for its unique, delicately fragrant flowers that attract bees, butterflies, and 24 different species of birds.
 Button Bush is a multi-stemmed shrub, native to the Chicago area and east.
-Native plants can grow 6 – 12’ tall and tolerate shade as well as wet, boggy soils.
+Native plants can grow 6 - 12’ tall and tolerate shade as well as wet, boggy soils.
 I have seen Button Bush growing in standing water in wooded swamps in Illinois and northwest Indiana.
-I planted the cultivar, “Magical Moonlight” as it is a somewhat smaller shrub,5-6’and has a more ornamental flower.
-“Sugar Shack” is another popular variety that grows only 3-4’.
+I planted the cultivar, “Magical Moonlight,” as it is a somewhat smaller shrub,5 - 6’and has a more ornamental flower.
+“Sugar Shack” is another popular variety that grows only 3 - 4’.
 As mentioned, the flower is unique and attracts a great number of birds and insects.
 Hardened balls or “nutlets’ persist through the winter, providing seasonal interest and winter food for birds.

 Swamp Mallow, Hibiscus moscheutos

-The flowers draw a variety of fauna seeking nectar.
-These include several species of bees, Ruby-Throated Hummingbird, and butterflies such as the Common Checkered Skipper and Painted Lady.
+The flowers draw a variety of fauna-seeking nectar.
+These include several species of bees, Ruby-Throated Hummingbirds, and butterflies such as the Common Checkered Skipper and Painted Lady.
 The caterpillar stages of various other butterflies and moths also feed on various vegetative parts of the plant.
-Swamp Mallow grows 3’ – 7’ tall and prefers part shade and wet soils.
+Swamp Mallow grows 3’ - 7’ tall and prefers part shade and wet soils.
 The flowers can become so heavy that some support of the stems may be needed to prevent them from breaking.

 Swamp Milkweed, Asclepias incarnate

 Swamp Milkweed is the only milkweed that tolerates wet soils.
-The 2’ -6’ tall, unbranched stems terminate in umbels of flowers comprised of a whitish hood surrounded by pink petals.
-The flower umbels are 2 – 3 ½ inches across and wonderfully fragrant.
+The 2’ - 6’ tall, unbranched stems terminate in umbels of flowers comprised of a whitish hood surrounded by pink petals.
+The flower umbels are 2 - 3 ½ inches across and wonderfully fragrant.
 While biking a trail in Chain O’Lakes State Park in Northeastern Illinois, I passed a large stand that perfumed the air so heavily, I had to stop and enjoy the moment.
 The experience was reminiscent of my boyhood days in the deep south, with the fragrance of honeysuckle and magnolia filling the night air.
-Swamp Milkweed tolerates partial shade and is found naturally in forested flood plains, swamps and low wet areas.
+Swamp Milkweed tolerates partial shade and is found naturally in forested flood plains, swamps, and low wet areas.
 It begins to bloom in mid-July and blooms for about one month.
-Swamp Milkweed is an important plant to pollinators, nectar-seeking insects and is even visited by the Ruby-Throated Hummingbird.
-Watch for Swallowtail, Greater Fritillaries and Monarch butterflies to visit as well.
+Swamp Milkweed is an important plant to pollinators, and nectar-seeking insects and is even visited by the Ruby-Throated Hummingbird.
+Watch for Swallowtails, Greater Fritillaries, and Monarch butterflies to visit as well.

-Swamp Milkweed is the host plant for Monarch caterpillars and it is amazing to watch them feed.
-Last season, the plants in my garden were completely defoliated by these caterpillars.
+Swamp Milkweed is the host plant for Monarch caterpillars, and it is amazing to watch them feed.
+Last season, plants in gardens were completely defoliated by these caterpillars.
 Please let them be.
 The reward is the Monarch Butterfly, and the plants recover just fine.

 Marsh Blazingstar, Liatris spicata

-Marsh Blazingstar is the exclamation point in the prairie and like Swamp Milkweed, is the sole member of this species that tolerates wet soils.
-It can grow up to 5 feet tall and has a wand-like spike of purplish flower heads.
-The bloom period is relatively short but I enjoy the unique spikes of color in the garden.
-Somewhat uncommon in the wild, it prefers marsh edges, bogs and prairie swales.
+Marsh Blazingstar is the exclamation point in the prairie and, like Swamp Milkweed, is the sole member of this species that tolerates wet soils.
+It can grow up to 5' and has a wand-like spike of purplish flower heads.
+The bloom period is relatively short, but I enjoy the unique spikes of color in the garden.
+Somewhat uncommon in the wild, it prefers marsh edges, bogs, and prairie swales.
 Bees and various butterflies are attracted to the flowers.